Powerspieler/Paveral-Resourcepack/README.md

 ## Paveralicious - Additions
 If you need the Resourcepack for the Datapack-Version check out the release for the Datapack

+## Special Thanks!
+To Raphilius for creating the Worldalterer Model!

 ## Disclaimer
 Model and Texture of "paveral.lightning_rod" are NOT created by Powerspieler!
 [https://www.planetminecraft.com/texture-pack/heroes-of-the-storm-custom-weapons-sylvanas-windrunner-tyrande-whisperwind-and-jaina-proudmoore/](https://www.planetminecraft.com/texture-pack/heroes-of-the-storm-custom-weapons-sylvanas-windrunner-tyrande-whisperwind-and-jaina-proudmoore/)